doc4d/docs/docs/Extensions/develop-components.md

 :::note

-You can [create a component directly from the host](#creating-components) project without needing to go through a separate matrix project
+You can [create a component directly from the host](#creating-components) project without needing to go through a separate matrix project.

 :::